-Every camper (except Questers and TSL participants) will receive a digital unit photo at the end of Camp.
+Every camper (except Questers) will receive a digital unit photo at the end of Camp.
 Please note that Camp often takes photos of campers in connection with advertising and promotion such as our brochure, blog or website.
-Once in a while, photos taken at Camp are used by the Camp-approved photographer in his or her personal portfolio.
+Once in awhile, photos taken at Camp are used by the Camp-approved photographer in his or her personal portfolio.
 By signing the required Authorization and Release Form, you are giving us permission to use those photos.